 I am an assistant professor of Political Science and International Relations and Middle East Studies at the University of Southern California.
 My research interests are in the fields of comparative and historical political economy, with a focus on inequality and redistribution, colonial legacies, rural politics, and state formation in the Middle East and North Africa.
-My work has appeared in Nature: Human Behaviour and the Review of Middle East Studies.
+My work has been published or is forthcoming in the American Political Science Review, Nature: Human Behaviour, and the Review of Middle East Studies.
 Prior to joining the faculty at USC, I was a post-doctoral fellow in the Leitner Program on Political Economy at Yale University.

 My book project examines redistributive conflict and inequality in colonial and post-colonial autocracies, specifically the politics surrounding land reform in MENA states.
 The analysis draws on extensive archival and field research in Jordan, Morocco, Egypt, the United States, and the United Kingdom.
 My research has been supported by the American Center for Oriental Research, the Council of American Overseas Research Centers, and the Centre for British Research in the Levant, among others.